 You've decided to get CMMS software for more uptime and better tracking.
 But because you've never implemented one before, the process can look intimidating.
 The good news is that the team at Hippo has completed many successful CMMS implementations.
 We're here to help.
 Here's how.

 According to Hippo Implementation Specialist Carla Prentice, how you think about your data is just as important as what you do with it.
-So, let's spend some time looking at how to think about data.

 Before you even start your CMMS implementation, change how you think about data